My Mother Growing Up As a Child in The 1920s of Milwaukee & Okauchee, Wisconsin

 My mother met my dad at Okauchee Lake where he lived with his mother.
 He was a paratrooper during World War 2 and was back home from the war.

 My mother had a very interesting and fun childhood which she remembered fondly.

-Hope that you enjoyed this look at my sweet mother who was born in the mid-1920s in Wisconsin and a portion of her early years spent in the City of Milwaukee and town of Okauchee.
+I hope that you enjoyed this look at my sweet mother who was born in the mid-1920s in Wisconsin and where portions of her early years were spent in the City of Milwaukee and town of Okauchee, Wisconsin.

 © 2009 Peggy Woods